cym-identity/core-examples/README.md

 #### Visualforce login

-If you prefer to use Visualforce pages, you can use the bundled `MyCustomLogin.page` and `MyCommunitiesSelfRegController.page`
+If you prefer to use Visualforce pages, you can use the bundled `MyCustomLogin.page` and `MyCustomRegistration.page`

 You first need to assign this page to your community guest profile

 1. Navigate to _Setup_ > _User Interface_ > _Sites and Domains_ > _Sites_ > Choose your Site
-1. In the _Site Visualforce Pages_ section, click `Edit` and add `MyCustomLogin` & `MyCommunitiesSelfRegController`
+1. In the _Site Visualforce Pages_ section, click `Edit` and add `MyCustomLogin` & `MyCustomRegistration`

 Next, you can configure your community to use this page